hoisie/web/Readme.md

     }

 Then stop the application and recompile it .
 You can point your browser to http://localhost:9999/today to see the new route.

+## Roadmap

+Future releases will support:

+* fcgi, scgi, and proxying support
+* executing route handlers with goroutines for multicore systems
+* ability to use asynchronous handlers (for long-polling)

 ## About